adamcreed/Mystery-Word/README.md

 # Mystery-Word
-> A game where you attempt to identify a word by letters in the word.
+> A game where you attempt to identify a word by guessing letters in the word.

 ## Usage